Blue Community Team of Leaders in Sustainability

-Dr. Reese Halter is an award winning conservation scientist, father, best selling author, syndicated science writer and TV documentary nature host He holds a Ph.D.from the University of Melbourne, Australia.
+Dr. Reese Halter is a distinguished biologist, an award-winning broadcaster, environmentalist & author.
+He is a.syndicated science writer and TV documentary nature host He holds a Ph.D.from the University of Melbourne, Australia.
 In the late 1980's Reese founded Global Forest Science as a charitable international forest research foundation.
 He donated the first seed money to the foundation which has grown to a team of 165 international scientists.

 Dr. Reese Halter covered the Gulf oil spill extensively with many of his reports seen on MSNBC and other News media outlets including OPEDs calling for more sustainability.
 He is currently a faculty member at California Lutheran University.

 Debbie Meihls is the Executive Director of the New Smyrna Beach Area Visitors Bureau.
 Debbie manages a staff of 7 at the Visitors Bureau.
 Her goals are to bring sustainable tourism to the NSB area and continue her work as a satellite with the Blue Community Consortium.

 She recently passed the “PM4SD Foundation” exam and looks forward to working with her stakeholders to develop products more sustainably.